jlyden/straight-gin/README.md

 5. App is also currently running at http://straightgin-1234.appspot.com/_ah/api/explorer

 ## Files Included:
+ - models: Folder containing files for each class with its associated methods and forms
  - api.py: Contains endpoints and game play logic.
  - app.yaml: App configuration.
  - constants.py: Constants required by game (FULL_DECK, LIBRARY, HAND_SIZE).
  - cron.yaml: Cronjob configuration.
- - design.txt: Explanation of design decisions.
+ - design.md: Explanation of design decisions.
  - emails.py: Handler for cronjobs and taskqueue which send e-mails to users.
- - models.py: Entity and Message definitions including helper methods.
  - README.md: This file.
  - utils.py: Contains helper functions:
     - get_by_urlsafe: retrieves ndb.Models using urlsafe key.
-    - deal_hand: returns (1) "deal" of specified number of cards and (2) deck of remaining cards.
+    - deal_hand: returns (A) "deal" of specified number of cards and (B) deck of remaining cards.
     - test_hand: verifies if all cards in a hand belong to runs or sets, and returns penalty if unused cards remain
     - clean_hand, group_consecutives, check_sets: helper functions for test_hand
-    - pre_move_verification, game_exists: helper functions for api.py
+    - pre_move_verification, game_exists, limit_set: helper functions for api.py

 ## Testing Suggestions:
 - You can easily change how many cards are dealt in a hand in constants.py.
 Big Hand = short game (but few players going "out" by choice).